1KHA/dhwmk/memory-bank/progress.md

 - **Object Storage Integration (September 2025):** Implemented Vercel Blob storage for file uploads in team registration and milestone submissions, replacing local file storage with cloud-based object storage
 - **File Upload Security:** Enhanced file upload security with size limits (25MB) and file type validation for file uploads
 - **File Organization:** Implemented folder-based organization in blob storage with 'teams' and 'milestones' folders
+- **Excel Export Functionality (September 2025):** Implemented Excel export for teams data in the admin dashboard, allowing administrators to export all teams and participants data to an Excel file with multiple worksheets